Mirantis/mke-docs/content/docs/operations/cloudprovider/cloudprovider.md

 | provider | Either "aws" or "external".
 If "external" is specified the user is responsible for installing their own cloud provider. | ""      |

-## Example: Create an NLB with Cloud Provider AWS
+## Creating an NLB with AWS Cloud Provider

 Here is an example of how to use cloud provider AWS to create a Network Load Balancer (NLB) in your MKE cluster.